Why Franchising? Discover How the Franchise Business Model Works

 Pushing through the bad and thriving

 Franchising has managed to work through some bad economic slumps, from the 70s where pyramid schemes were booming and destroying the franchising reputation, to the 2008 recession, to today where no one is certain of what the future will bring.

 Not only has franchising managed to survive these downturns, but in most cases, has thrived.

-This includes women, of which 37% were new franchisees in 2018 and under 30s, now accounting for 18% of all franchisees.
+This acknowledgement includes women, of which 37% were new franchisees in 2018 and under 30s, now accounting for 18% of all franchisees.

-Pros to becoming a franchisee
+Pros of becoming a franchisee

-There are many reasons why someone would want to invest in a franchise, and equally many reasons why someone would consider franchising their business.
+There are many reasons why someone would want to invest in a franchise and equally many reasons why someone would consider franchising their business.
 Here, Pip Wilkins looks into reasons for both ….

 Most people want to buy a franchise for one of two reasons; achieve a better work/life balance or looking to find a challenge that will abet their hungry ambitions.

-Owning your own business – especially one that has been proven to work, has the foundations in place and offers support – means that there will be an opportunity to work the schedule to your needs.
+Owning your own business – especially one that has been proven to work has the foundations in place and offers support – means that there will be an opportunity to work the schedule to your needs.

 Franchise systems are evolving, with 935 systems now recognised in the UK.
 4 in 10 of those systems can be worked from home, proving that the franchise industry continues to flex to the needs of the masses.